 By the 1960’s most families had television, adding another sedentary activity.
 Sadly, by the mid 1990’s, the average 4th grader spent 40 hours a week watching television.
 Advances in technology has added even more time in front of screens.
 Between the full-time sedentary work of attending school and doing homework, and the time many children spend on television, computers, video games, and other electronic devices, a majority of children now spend very little time outdoors or getting necessary exercise, especially during the school year.

 But a strange thing has happened: doctors, teachers, and parents seem unworried by this drastic change in time spent getting exercise in the natural world.
 It seems doctors and teachers are satisfied with a list of organized after school activities.

 Busy parents, also usually inside during the daylight hours, feel they have done the best they can if their children participate in at least one or two organized after-school activities.
 Paying for the classes and chauffeuring can be exhausting.
 The thought of doing more seems overwhelming.

-Children and teenagers with autism may be especially at risk for losing opportunities for physical exercise because they may be awkward in organized sport classes.
+Children and teenagers with Asperger’s Syndrome may be especially at risk for losing opportunities for physical exercise because they may be awkward in organized sport classes.

 In addition, organized activities may not always be the best choice.
 Free time outdoors, whether playing or doing simple tasks, provides a time for physical and mental relaxation when thoughts can wander creatively and gain insights from the natural environment.